influxdata/docs-v2/content/influxdb/v2.1/reference/internals/metrics.md

 ### All active

-Number of queries in all states
+Number of queries in all states.

 #### Example